josstei/JoStVIM/README.md

 - **Enhanced coding experience:** Sensible defaults for editing, navigation, and file management.
 - **Modern Vim/Neovim features:** True color, system clipboard, improved window and buffer management.
 - **Productivity plugins:** FZF fuzzy finder, NERDTree file explorer, smooth scrolling, advanced statusline, and more.
+- **Dashboard menu:** Dashboard with quick actions for new file, recent files, project search, and quit.
+- **Recent Files (Backtrack):** Access to recently opened files from the dashboard or via custom mappings.
+- **Functional buffer/window navigation:** Skip help, quickfix, and terminal windows with custom logic.
 - **Custom mappings and menus:** For file, buffer, window, and code operations.
 - **Multiple color schemes:** Popular themes for a visually appealing and comfortable environment.
 - **Easy extensibility:** Relies on [vim-plug](https://github.com/junegunn/vim-plug) for plugin management.
 - **Portable and self-contained:** Use the provided install.sh script — no need to touch your global Vim/Neovim config.

 ---

 ## Installing Vim/Neovim

 This plugin requires either Vim or Neovim to be installed on your system.